-If your name changes due to marriage, divorce or other reasons, contact Admissions and Records immediately.
-You will need to provide appropriate documentation to process a name change.
-The only forms of acceptable supporting documentation to change a name are: valid Colorado Driver’s License, valid Colorado Identification Card (issued by the Colorado Department of Motor Vehicles), United States Military Card, United States Military Dependent Identification Card, United States Coast Guard Merchant Mariner Card, Native American Tribal Document, United States Passports (except for "limited" passports), or Birth Certificate from any state, the District of Columbia and all United States territories (valid photo ID must accompany birth certificate).
+If your name changes for any reason, contact Records & Enrollment Services immediately.
+Documentation will be required to officially change your legal name at ACC; examples of acceptable documentation are: valid Colorado Driver’s License, valid Colorado Identification Card (issued by the Colorado Department of Motor Vehicles), United States Military Card, United States Military Dependent Identification Card, United States Coast Guard Merchant Mariner Card, Native American Tribal Document, United States Passports (except for “limited” passports), or Birth Certificate from any state, the District of Columbia and all United States territories (valid photo ID must accompany birth certificate).

 The Open Computer Lab is on the first floor of the Main building at the Littleton campus.
 ACC students will need a current Student photo ID card.
 The computers offer Internet access, email and Microsoft software as well as specialized instructional software.

 All ACC students are assigned a school email address upon acceptance to the College.
 You will be notified of the email address in your acceptance letter.
-You will be able to access your email address via myACC at www.arapahoe.edu.
-You must activate the email address.
+You will be able to access your email address via myACC at www.arapahoe.edu/myacc.

 ACC communicates with students via email only through the school-issued email address and all official college communications and notifications will be to the school-issued email address.